Condensation, Damp and Mould

 Penetrating Dampness

 This type of dampness is usually found on external walls or due to roof leaks on ceilings.
-It only appears because of a defect outside the home, such as missing pointing, cracked rendering, missing roof tiles or defective guttering and pipes.
-These defects allow water to pass from the outside to the inner surfaces.
-Penetrating dampness is far more noticeable following rainfall and will normally appear as a well defined damp-patch which looks and feels damp to the touch.
+It only appears because of a problem outside the home.
+For example, missing pointing, cracked rendering, missing roof tiles or faulty guttering and pipes.
+These problems allow water to come through the walls to the inside surfaces.
+Penetrating dampness is far more noticeable after rain.
+It looks like a well defined damp-patch which feels damp to touch.

 Black mould is rarely seen on areas of penetrating damp.
 The affected areas are usually too wet and the dampness contains salts picked up when passing through the wall, which prevent the growth of black mould.